Seif-Eldin-Ahmed/Financial-API/README.md

 5. We can also _update_, _delete_, or _post_ a transaction through the _**API**_ and _**admin**_.

 #
+### What software we used for the testing:
+Postman API platform

+#
 ## Risks we faced in the project:
-Work on connecting all users from the _admin_ path to the _API_ transactions, collecting user data(_fields_) and all his transactions and adding them together into a report.
+Work on connecting all users from the _admin_ path to the _API_ transactions, collecting user data(_fields_) and all his transactions, and adding them to a report.